These rides are intended to encourage, engage, advocate, generate goodwill and build bicycle culture and community.

 Happy Pi Day!
 It’s your favorite mathematical constant event, Tour de Pi(e)!

-The annual Tour de Pi(e) will take place on Monday, March 14th, 2022 and includes three stops featuring three premier pie makers in Fort Collins.
-Join us on this wonky math day as we wind through town for 10ish miles, enjoying the perfect ratio of pie and beverage along the way.
-Your registration will include one savory supper pie from Waltzing Kangaroo and two slices of dessert pie from Me Oh My and the Bread Chic as well as a post ride beer at Wolverine Farm…. oh and lots of math geek, bike riding, pie eating good times!
+The annual Tour de Pi(e) will take place on Tuesday, March 14th, 2023 and includes three stops featuring three premier pie and pizza makers in Fort Collins.
+Join us on this wonky math day as we wind through town for 9-ish miles, enjoying the perfect ratio of pie and beverage along the way.
+Hurry, space is limited!

 * As always, helmets & lights required and rules of the road observed. woot!